|

 Since

-its modest beginnings in the basement of the family homestead 91 years ago,
+its modest beginnings in the basement of the family homestead 100 years ago, Hammond

-Hammond has grown into two separate, medium-sized companies with combined annual
+has now grown into two separate, medium-sized companies with combined annual sales

 We